Esscraye/express-typescript-template/README.md

 ## 🌟 Introduction

-Welcome to the Express TypeScript Boilerplate 2024 – a streamlined, efficient, and scalable foundation for building powerful backend services with modern tools and practices in Express.js and TypeScript.
+Welcome to the Express TypeScript Boilerplate 2025 – a streamlined, efficient, and scalable foundation for building powerful backend services with modern tools and practices in Express.js and TypeScript.

+This repository is a fork of this [repository](https://github.com/edwinhern/express-typescript-2024)

 ## 💡 Motivation